supersynthetik/motion-notify/README.md

-Password for accessing it will be shown in pop-up, you may never need it, but it's better to put it to some secret place Download that key and keep it private on your system Add location of key to cfg under $/PRIVATE/KEY/PATH.p12 After that you will see "Client ID" and "Email address" for your application Add the email address to cfg file under $SERVICEACCOUNTEMAIL Go to Google Drive to the folder created earlier and open "Sharing settings" for it Add your $SERVICEACCOUNTEMAIL to the list of allowed users and allow it to edit the contents of that folder
+Password for accessing it will be shown in pop-up, you may never need it, but it's better to put it to some secret place Download that key and keep it private on your system Add location of key to cfg under $/PRIVATE/KEY/PATH.p12 After that you will see "Client ID" and "Email address" for your application e.g. XXXX@developer.gserviceaccount.com Add the email address to cfg file under $SERVICEACCOUNTEMAIL Go to Google Drive to the folder created earlier and open "Sharing settings" for it Add your $SERVICEACCOUNTEMAIL to the list of allowed users and allow it to edit the contents of that folder